In-Home Usage Tests (IHUTs) are one of the most proven methodologies for testing products. Whether

 without careful testing and evaluation.
 If you have confidence in your IHUT results, then you can

 move to a limited introduction or a test market for further validation.

 Build a Better Mousetrap

 approaches.
 Giving in to this temptation can be dangerous for any product.
 Carefully controlled

 testing focused on market acceptance and outcomes is always a good investment.
-Moreover, it can help
+Moreover, it

 One Final Thought

-A common misconception about IHUTs is that they can be very expensive.
-The most significant expenses for an
+A common misconception about IHUTs is that they can be expensive.
+The most significant

-highly feasible and effective methodology.
-We also have an in-house, full-service IHUT mail facility that’s
+feasible and practical methodology.
+We also have an in-house, full-service IHUT mail facility

 Contact Symmetric Sampling today and let’s talk IHUTs!